Obama starts long awaited Africa tour at slave port

 Obama - who visited Cape Coast Castle, another slave port, during his Ghana trip in 2009 - will meet civic leaders in Goree before returning to the mainland to talk with lawyers and judges, keeping the emphasis of his trip on African political stability and economic opportunities.

-For all the symbolism involved in Obama's trip to Goree, it raises the question of whether the time has come for a U.S. president to apologise for slavery.
+For all the symbolism involved in Obama's trip to Goree, it raises the question of whether the time has come for a U.S. president to apologize for slavery.

 "The magnitude of slavery is unimaginable," Harvard historian Johnson said.
 "Can Obama heal that wound with a single speech and with the extraordinary symbolism of his visit as U.S. president, is that going to close the circle?
 Absolutely not."